zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

    - `RefRuntimeHash-1.13.0.txt` (text)
    - `zowe-verify-authenticity.sh` (text)

-Note that each `RefRuntimeHash-v.r.m.txt` file is specific to a Zowe release, where `v.r.m` is your Zowe release number, e.g. `1.9.0`.
+Each `RefRuntimeHash-v.r.m.txt` file is specific to a Zowe release, where `v.r.m` is your Zowe release number, e.g. `1.9.0`.
 Further
 `RefRuntimeHash-v.r.m.txt` files will be added to the PAX file as each release becomes available.
 This includes releases after v1.14.